Please note that the copy function is not enabled for this field.

 Comparator / control treatment

 Participants randomised to the aerobic interval intervention will engage in a 10 minute warm up and 5 minute cool down and a 30 minute aerobic interval training intervention in a circuit style, with total duration of exercise 45 minutes.
+Volume was progressed by week 4 to 40 minutes of active exercise, with total duration including warm up and cool down 55 minutes.

 Participants will engage in a circuit style training supervised by the AEP at each site, three times per week.
 The aerobic intervention will begin slowly, aimed at beginners, but adapted for experience level and baseline fitness of participants.

 Intensity of the aerobic intervention will be monitored using the Borg Category Ratio 10 scale of Perceived Exertion scale (RPE), a 10 point scale to assess subjective perception of effort that has been calibrated against exercise intensity and will guide intensity of exercise prescription.
 Initial prescription will be aimed at an intensity achievable for participants with low initial CRF but progressed to reach moderate intensity by week 3.
 The AEP will aim for the participant to maintain an RPE at 2–3 for the first 2 weeks, then increased to a minimum RPE of 4/10 by week 3 and further increased by 5% each week as per individual participant's capacity.
-Following warm-up, participants will rotate through interval stations, beginning with four minutes of exercise interspersed with 60s of complete rest until a total of 30 minutes of MIIT is completed.
+Following warm-up, participants will rotate through interval stations, beginning with four minutes of exercise interspersed with 60s of complete rest until a total of 30 minutes of AIT is completed.
 Participants will progress to five minute active intervals as the participants' functional capacity increases.

 Attendance will be monitored by completing a spreadsheet of attendance, The content of a session will be recorded using standard AEP procedure (ie the equipment chosen, the RPE of the individual before, during and after the control condition).